sj-can/ngs_pipeline/docs/using_snakemake/README.md

 Now we need to make sure the **bwamem** rule file is available to use.

-Add the outputs specified below to the correct sections:
+Add the outputs specified below to the correct sections

      "workbatch}/asembly/{sample}.sam"

      1